g-Poulami/g-Poulami/README.md

 ---

 ## 🧑‍💻 About Me
 I am currently pursuing **MSc Bioinformatics** at the **College of Medicine and Health, University of Birmingham**.
 My master’s thesis focuses on **MRI analysis of paediatric brain tumours** using advanced machine learning techniques, in collaboration with Birmingham Children’s Hospital.

-I have experience in building **CT image segmentation pipelines** using UNet with ResNet18 encoders pretrained with MoCo or SimCLR.
-I am also skilled in **Generative AI for medical imaging**, including image enhancement, data augmentation, and synthetic dataset generation.

 **Technical Skills:** Python, PyTorch, R, Bash/Linux, MATLAB, Machine Learning & Deep Learning frameworks.